amorris28/hazrd/README.md

 }
 ```

-Once you have created some files in the `R/` directory, you can automatically generate documentation using either `roxygen2::roxygenise` or `devtools::document`. `document` is generally better to use and actually calls `roxygenise` as part of its testing.
+Once you have created some files in the `R/` directory, you can automatically generate documentation using either `roxygen2::roxygenise` or `devtools::document`. `document` is generally preferred and actually calls `roxygenise` as part of its testing.
 You can either call it without any arguments from the root directory of your R package or you can specify the path to the package as the first argument.

 ``` r
 devtools::document("path_to_your_package")